Jayzhang2333/2700_GROUP/README.md

 2. If error in start, step through
    - Check that x stores the memory address of the string
    - Check if functions used work
-If error in Input
+3. If error in Input
-Is there an issue with receiving bit (infinite loop) Is data storing in the correct location (SCI1DRL)
+   - Is there an issue with receiving bit (infinite loop)
+   - Is data storing in the correct location (SCI1DRL)
-Is x being incremented to parse through string
+   - Is x being incremented to parse through string
-Is the program returning after detecting a carriage return If error in return
+   - Is the program returning after detecting a carriage return
+4. If error in return
-Check the stack, there may have been something pushed on top of the memory address to return to If error in Read
+   - Check the stack, there may have been something pushed on top of the memory address to return to
+5. If error in Read
-Is x pointing to the string
+   - Is x pointing to the string
-Is program returning after detecting a carriage return Is program branching to Write after loading character If error in Write
+   - Is program returning after detecting a carriage return
+   - Is program branching to Write after loading character
+6. If error in Write
-Check if TDRE is being set
+   - Check if TDRE is being set
-Check baud rate
+     - Check baud rate
-Check serial interface (terminal)
+     - Check serial interface (terminal)
-Check communication port
+     - Check communication port
-Is character writing to serial SCI1DRL
+   - Is character writing to serial SCI1DRL
-Is the correct character being written to the serial Is function returning to the correct location
+   - Is the correct character being written to the serial
+   - Is function returning to the correct location
-If not check stack
+   - If not check stack
-If error in Delay
+7. If error in Delay
-Ensure numbers loaded into x and y registers are within a 16 bit range (~65000) Does function return to the correct location?
+   - Ensure numbers loaded into x and y registers are within a 16 bit range (~65000)
+   - Does function return to the correct location?
-If not check stack
+     - If not check stack

-Exercise 4:
+**Exercise 4:**

-Modular Test for Exercise4:
+*Modular Test for Exercise4:*

 Functions used in this exercise have been tested in the previous exercise, here we  only show the modular test for the interrupt used in this exercise, which is new.

-1.Open debug mode
+1. Open debug mode
-2.Set breakpoint at port_h_isr (at line ‘staa PTH_0’)
+2. Set breakpoint at port_h_isr (at line ‘staa PTH_0’)
-3.Run the code and type input and press button
+3. Run the code and type input and press button
-4.Check if the interrupt can be triggered and PTH_0 has been loaded with PTH value($FE).
+4. Check if the interrupt can be triggered and PTH_0 has been loaded with PTH value($FE).

 Exercise4 integration test:
-1.Open PuTTY set to serial
+1. Open PuTTY set to serial
-	2.Open debug mode and run the code
+2. Open debug mode and run the code
-	3.Type input string from PuTTY
+3. Type input string from PuTTY
-	4.Press/Don’t press button when LED indicates reading completed 5.Check the output in PuTTY
+4. Press/Don’t press button when LED indicates reading completed
+5. Check the output in PuTTY